Zakk-Yang/nexusync/README.md

 Newest version = 0.3.6: torch package needs to be installed seperately to make sure your system env matches;

+Development Plan for the next version:
+- Adding PDF OCF using ollama llama3.2 vision

 # NexuSync

 *NexuSync* is a lightweight yet powerful library for building Retrieval-Augmented Generation (RAG) systems, built on top of **LlamaIndex**.
 It offers a simple and user-friendly interface for developers to configure and deploy RAG systems efficiently.
 Choose between using the **Ollama LLM** model for offline, privacy-focused applications or the **OpenAI API** for a hosted solution.